Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 Written by: Early Educational Advisor - Jo Harris

-Young children are constantly learning about the way their bodies work and regulate to keep themselves healthy through the guidance of their parents, educators and others.
+Young children are constantly learning about the way their bodies work and regulate to keep themselves healthy through the guidance of their parents, educators, and others.

-As adults, we have had the repetition of life experiences to fall back on in order to prepare for each day and season as they happen.
+As adults, we have had the repetition of life experiences to fall back on to prepare for each day and season as they happen.
 We know how to control and manipulate our environment with ease and ability.

 In summer, we know how to keep ourselves cool and often shift and adjust our location to maintain and regulate comfort, without even thinking.
 For children, especially small children, this can be more difficult as they are largely dependent on others to advocate and model responses to meet their changing needs.